-So, trying to ignore the bits I can’t get to, I go to leave the camper.
+Trying to ignore the bits I can’t get to, I go to leave the camper.
 In the process I knock the tap (placed at perfect elbow height as you try to squeeze your way out of the kitchen).
 Off it goes.
-The whole place gets soaked and my girlfriend chucks us one of those looks.
+The whole place gets soaked and my girlfriend chucks me one of those looks.

 I hold my arms out, palms facing heaven.

-We sit down on one of those rickety fold away tables with the one leg and eat the remnants of the pasta that I managed to scrape from the riveted draining board.
-We are all – my girlfriend, daughter and I that is – facing in the direction of travel.
-Except we are of course stationery, so that’s pretty inconsequential.
-And the curtains were drawn, or at least held together by a slither of Velcro, to stop the last bit of sun from ruining our day.
+We sit down to eat the remnants of the pasta that I managed to salvage from the riveted draining board.
+We’re on one of those rickety fold away tables with one leg.
+We being my girlfriend, daughter and I. We’re facing in the direction of travel.
+Except we are of course stationery.
+The curtains are drawn, held together by a slither of Velcro, to stop the last bit of sun from ruining our day.

-‘Tomorrow,’ I say, during my second and penultimate mouthful of pasta, ‘…a barbecue.’
+‘Tomorrow,’ I say, during my second and penultimate mouthful of pasta, ‘…barbecue.’
 It was the first thing any of us had said all meal.
-The in-laws had loaned us a rusty old grill on legs.
+I recalled the rusty old grill in the back.
 It could barely stand on it’s own feet but the congealed ash from many a summer seemed to just about hold it together.
-It would be fine.

-Just then there’s a hello.
-Somebody was approaching the van.
-It was our neighbour with the pristine bedouin tent and the posh bicycles.
+There’s a hello.
+A shadow approaches the van.
+It was a man – our neighbour with the pristine bedouin tent and the posh bicycles.

 ‘Do you have a bread knife?’

-And when you’re in a camper, people expect you to have stuff too.
+When you’re in a camper, people expect you to have stuff.
 Bottle openers.
 Matches.
 Awnings.
 I had a bed that was so short that I was forced to spoon the side door-handle.
-Other than that, nothing.
+But no bread knife to my knowledge.

-So we sent him away, all three of us, staring at him from the dining table.
+We sent him away.
+The three of us watching him from the dining table.

 A little later I’m sitting out under the stars doing some fresh air thinking.
-Actually, I’m polishing off my fourth large bottle of Peroni and nattering away to myself.
+Polishing off my fourth large bottle of Peroni.
 I watch a plane go past overhead.
 I imagine an American guy looking down and going, there isn’t much down there.
 We must be going over Africa or something.

-On that.
-Earlier I had to empty out the waste water pipe.
+My legs starting itching.
+So I scratch them.
+And I remembered earlier.
+When I had to empty out the waste water pipe.
 It had been festering for weeks.
 You have to empty it into a special little grill.
 You see signs for them as you are driving about.
-Mostly you miss the turnings, but anyway, when we did eventually spot one in time to veer to the right I rolled my sleeves up and took a deep breath.
+Mostly you miss the turnings.
+But anyway, we did eventually spot one in enough time to veer sharply from the road.
+I rolled up my sleeves and took a deep breath.
 The stuff stunk as it came out.
-It was around 5pm so I got bitten to buggery by mozzies.
+It was late afternoon so I’d been bitten to buggery by mozzies.

-But there’s one thing I do love about camper vanning.
-It seems that the rule about unbolting yourself and moving freely from front seat to seat is void.
+There is one good thing about camper vanning.
+That vehicle rule about unbolting yourself and moving freely from front seat to seat is null and void.
 My girlfriend happily throws herself around – dishing out food, sticking the dummy in the little one – as I’m negotiating a lorry takeover at 98kph on a wet autostrada.
-Probably best.
+Probably for the best.
 Like turbulence on a plane, you don’t notice how bad it is when you’re standing.